wellness interior design consultants

-Creating a health and wellbeing agenda inspired by the World Health Organization guidelines with a tangible plan detailing a list of wellbeing initiatives also enhances an ESG strategy as it directly contributes to the Social or ‘S’ section.
+Creating a health and well being agenda inspired by World Health Organization guidelines with an annual action plan detailing a list of wellbeing initiatives also enhances an ESG strategy as it directly contributes to the Social or ‘S’ section.

-When consulting interior design for wellbeing we deploy strategies such as enhanced indoor air quality (IAQ), biophilic design, lighting, acoustics, active design, scent, thermal comfort and healthy materials to create indoor spaces maximized for occupant wellbeing.
+When consulting on interior design for wellbeing we deploy strategies such as enhanced indoor air purity (IAQ), biophilia, lighting, acoustics, active design, scent, thermal comfort and healthy materials to create indoor spaces maximized for occupant wellbeing.

 As a wellbeing interior design consultancy we leverage evidence-based wellness design and healthy building principles in workplaces, residences, educational environments, hotels and mixed-use real estate developments.